Lettuce Turnip The Beet

 ------------------------------------------

 Green beans, or string beans, are not a bean; in fact, they're a vegetable.
-They provide some fiber and natural sweetness, bundled with some vitamin C and vitamin K. They can improve digestion, promote a healthy immune system, and aid in blood coagulation while being low in calories.
+They provide some fiber and natural sweetness, bundled with some vitamin C and vitamin K. They can improve digestion, promote a healthy immune system, support bone health, and aid in blood coagulation while being low in calories.

 Serving Size: 1 cup (100 g)